lucavb/webRowing/README.md

 PREPARATION

-please install socket.io, express, async and the mysql module in the main library also place bootstrap in to the static folder jquery and handlebars are also required for the html file the concrete paths can be seen from the index.html in the static folder
+please install socket.io, express, async and the mysql module in the main folder. also place bootstrap in to the static folder jquery and handlebars are also required for the html file the concrete paths can be seen from the index.html in the static folder